exjones/mindwurld/README.md

 * Add some kind of treasure effect
 * Add total completion message with timings (limit to 5 minutes?) and persistent (e.g. nedb) leaderboard
-* Better AI for pigs.
-PI, or Pig Intelligence, if you will

 Credits
 -------